Low Energy, Fatigue, and Hashimoto’s: Do they Have to go Together?

 Even though we don’t know how or where energy is produced in the body, we do know that certain conditions impair this process.

-And it is these conditions which we will focus on.
+And it is these conditions that we will focus on.

 Because they are TREATABLE.